 The military is a clear example of how different economic activities work together.
 In the primary sector, resources are extracted for military use, like metals for weapons.
 The secondary sector involves manufacturing military equipment, such as tanks and aircraft.
 The tertiary sector includes various services, like medical care for soldiers.
 The quaternary sector focuses on military research and development, while the quinary sector deals with high-level military decision-making and strategy.

 In Italy, the military plays a significant role in the economy.
-In 2023, Italy’s military expenditure was about $35.5 billion, which is 1.68% of the country’s GDP.
-The active military force consists of 165,500 personnel.
+As of 2024, Italy’s military expenditure was about $37.8 billion, which is roughly 1.9% of the country’s GDP.
+The active military force consists of around 165,500 personnel.
 This means there are around 5.8 active military members for every 1,000 people in the country.

 Biggest company in Italy

 Which is the biggest company in Italy?
-It’s Enel, a leading energy company with a market value of approximately 65.84 billion USD.
-Founded in 1962, Enel operates in the primary sector, focusing on electricity and gas production, distribution, and renewable energy.
+By market capitalization it’s Enel, a leading energy utility with a market value of approximately $113 billion USD as of 2026.
+Founded in 1962, Enel operates mainly in the secondary and tertiary sectors, focusing on electricity and gas production, distribution, and renewable energy.
+(By revenue, the largest Italian company is the energy group Eni.)International Trade of Italy

 Import Activities of Italy